 There are additional requirements in s29(5) of the Act relating to responsibility for dealing with the source and maintenance of records relating to the source.

-All application forms (see Appendix E) must be fully completed with the required details to enable the Authorising Officer to make an informed decision.
+All application forms (see Appendix F) must be fully completed with the required details to enable Authorising Officers to make an informed decision.